RFU Championship: What next for English rugby's troubled second tier?

 English rugby's Championship appears a troubled place, one level below the promised land of the Premiership.

-Events at London Welsh - a professional club who now cease to exist - have shown a host of issues off the pitch are blighting the action on it.
+Events at London Welsh - a professional club which now ceases to exist - have shown a host of issues off the pitch are blighting the action on it.

 BBC Sport speaks to administrators, club officials, former players and correspondents to investigate if English rugby can sustain a fully professional second tier by looking at: